eforkin/GroupMe-Bot/README.md

 ![Edit your environment variables](http://i.groupme.com/796x212.png.b8979454fc4742c7bae688ac67262755)

 Fill out the form to add an environment variable to your app:
   * In the "key" field type: BOT_ID
-  * In the "value" field paste your Bot ID that you copied in the previous steps
+  * In the "value" field paste your Bot ID
+  * Click the save button

+Do this again for the Bot_Name
+  * In the "key" field type: BOT_NAME
+  * In the "value" field paste your Bot Name
   * Click the save button

 ![Add the Bot ID environment variable](http://i.groupme.com/784x148.png.5790498a7acd46b289aca2be43e9c84e)